Lukas-Opatril/Password-generator/README.md

 2. -only ( number )
 - Generates *only* passwords in a given length
 - Example : `./password-generator -only 3`
+3. -one (number )
+- Generates *only* __one__ random password in a given length
+- Example : `./password-generator -one 12`
+- You can generate single passwords up to 15 characters.

 ### Additional information
  __Max password length is 6 because to generate *,142742836×10¹²* passwords (61^7) you would need a *really powerful machine to finish the program in hours, not in days or years.*__